krgross/st512-course-notes/docs/05-OneFactorLayout.md

 ### The simplest experiment

-The simplest type of treatment structure is a *one-factor layout*, also known as a one-factor classification or single-factor design.
+The simplest type of treatment structure is a *one-factor layout*, also known as a one-factor classification or one-way layout or single-factor design.
 A one-factor layout consists of a single experimental factor with 2 or more levels.
-In a one-factor classification, the fixed-effects component of model are the mean responses for each treatment group.

 Here is an example from @moore1989introduction.
 A researcher is interested in comparing three different methods of teaching reading on students' reading comprehension.
-The methods are labeled (opaquely for our purposes) "Basal", "DRTA', and "Strat".
+The methods are labeled "Basal", "DRTA', and "Strat".
 Let $\mu_B$, $\mu_D$, and $\mu_S$ denote the average student comprehension for each of the three treatments.
-These three means are the "fixed-effects" component of the statistical model.
 We are interested in comparing $\mu_B$, $\mu_D$, and $\mu_S$.

-As a bit of notation, it is usually awkward to distinguish statistical parameters by letter subscripts.
+As a bit of bookkeeping, it is usually awkward to distinguish statistical parameters by letter subscripts.
 It is usually convenient to recode the parameters by numerical subscripts.
 In this case, we might code the three mean responses as $\mu_1$, $\mu_2$, and $\mu_3$, referring to the average response for the " Basal", "DRTA', and "Strat" groups, respectively.
-To be even more compact, we might refer to all three of these parameters as a group as $\mu_i$, where the index $i$ ranges from $i=1$ to $i=3$.

 The simplest type of randomization structure is a *completely randomized design* (CRD).
-The term "completely randomized design" is a good description of the randomization structure: in a CRD, treatments are assigned to EUs completely at random.
+The term "completely randomized design" virtually defines itself: in a CRD, treatments are assigned to EUs completely at random.
 CRDs are appropriate when EUs do not differ in ways that are known to affect the response.
 When the EUs do differ in ways known to affect the response, there are other randomization structures that are preferable to a CRD.
 A *balanced* CRD is each treatment is assigned to the same number of replicates.

 In the reading example, each of the three methods was randomly assigned to 22 different students.
 One of the measures of reading comprehension in the data set is called "POST3".
 The data for this response are shown in the strip chart below.